 a.
 The insured person under the money-back plan will receive a set portion of the sum ensured at periodic intervals.
 In addition to this, the remaining sum will also be paid along with interest to the insured person when the policy term expires.b.
 If the insured person departs during the money-back policy term, the total amount assured will be given to the beneficiary or nominee of the policyholder along with all the applicable interest and bonuses. c.
 The money-back plan is perfect for satisfying all your set short-term financial purposes so that you and your loved ones always remain guarded against all sorts of unforeseen financial risks.

 Endowment Plan vs. Money Back Plan: The Final Verdict

 After all the points on money back vs. endowment plan, you must have understood that both endowment plans and money-back policies come with their own set of advantages and disadvantages.
 However, according to various modern-day investors, an endowment policy is considered slightly better than a money-back policy.

-You may buy Invest 4G plan, which is one of the most comprehensive endowment plans offered by Canara HSBC Oriental Bank of Commerce.
+You may buy Invest 4G plan, which is one of the most comprehensive endowment plans offered by Canara HSBC.
 Choose this plan and safeguard your family against all unforeseen financial risks.